-In ArcGIS Pro, a new job is created using the Workflow tab.
-All the active job templates are available in the Create Job gallery.
+New jobs are created using the Workflow tab.
+All active job templates are available in the Create Jobs gallery.

 A new job is created by creating an instance or a copy of the job template based on the properties of the predefined job template.

-- Click a job template in the gallery.
+- Click a job template in the Create Jobs gallery.

 A job is created based on the default properties of the job template.
-The Job view opens to display the job information.
+The Job view appears and displays job information.

-The gallery can be expanded to display all the job types that exist in the Workflow Manager database.
-Job templates can be filtered by category by choosing the category in the drop-down list at the top left of the gallery.
+The gallery can be expanded to display all job types that exist in the Workflow Manager database.
+Job templates can be filtered by category by choosing a category in the drop-down list at the top left of the expanded gallery.